Is Your DOT Physical Examination Stressing You Out?

-2. Diabetes requiring the use of insulin (unless you have FMCSA FORM 5870 completed by your endocrinologist).
+2. Diabetes requiring the use of insulin (unless you have an exemption issued by the Federal government).

-If you don't meet the vision standards --it is also possible to apply for an exemption by going to the Federal Vision Exemption Program at the FMCSA website.
+If you don't meet the vision standards or you are using insulin for your diabetes it is also possible to apply for an exemption by going to the Federal Diabetes and Vision Exemption Program at the FMCSA website.